 On this page:

 If you’re a European Union (EU) citizen, you and your family will be able to apply to get either settled or pre-settled status.
 This will mean you can continue living in the UK after 31 December 2020.
-The full opening of the EU Settlement Scheme is now fully open and the Government has confirmed that it wlll continue whether the UK leaves the EU with or without a deal.
+The EU Settlement Scheme is now fully open and the Government has confirmed that it wlll continue whether the UK leaves the EU with or without a deal.

 - you’re an Irish citizen

 - you have indefinite leave to remain in the UK

 - you have indefinite leave to enter the UK

 Your family members from outside the UK and Ireland still need to apply even if you do not need to.

 EU citizens and certain family members will be able to apply to the Scheme from outside the UK, free of charge and based on their previous residence in the UK, without needing to travel here to make an online application.
 More information on the Government website.

 Anyone who paid a fee during the scheme's test phases will be refunded.
 The government will automatically refund the fee to the card that was used to pay it.
 An email will be sent to the contact address provided in the application, confirming when the refund has been processed.

 To make an application to the EU Settlement Scheme, you need to confirm your identity: